pascallaliberte/sharpen.page/index.md

 </div>

+## You're Getting Attention, and What You're Offering Isn't Sharp Enough

-## Here's how I'd Do It if I Were in Your Place...
+**Here's how I'd Do It if I Were in Your Place...**

 Think of those moments [_when_][try-when] your customers will be wanting to say "enough is enough", where they'll start to look for something different.
 Same-old got too old.